Atarime vs Surume: Japanese Dried Whole Squid

 But why does the Otsumami Surume have another name of Atarime?

-Atarime and Surume – They are the same thing
+As mentioned above, Atarime and Surume are the same things.

-The reason why Japanese have to use the food name, Atarime, instead of Surume, is because we Japanese commonly prepare the dried squid as one of the betrothal gifts or offer the food to deities as a lucky charm.
+for Japanese people traditionally prepare a whole dried squid as one of the betrothal gifts and offer it to deities as a lucky charm.